pedrofgodinho/TerminalDotfiles/README.md

 tdot config --local status.showUntrackedFiles no
 ```

-Alternatively, you can run the install script from git directly to install these dotfiles:
+Alternatively, you can run the install script from git directly to install these dotfiles.
+Make sure to install vim and zsh before running this script!
 ```bash
 sh -c "$(curl -fsSL https://raw.githubusercontent.com/pedrofgodinho/TerminalDotfiles/main/.scripts/install.sh)"
 ```

 ### Portable

 You can use the scripts provided in the .script directory to clone the repository into `/tmp`, install vim plugins, and alias vim to use the `.vimrc` in temp.
-A script is also provided to revert the changes:
+A script is also provided to revert the changes.
+Vim must be installed before this script is run.
 ```bash
 # Start portable dotfiles
 source <(curl -fsSL https://raw.githubusercontent.com/pedrofgodinho/TerminalDotfiles/main/.scripts/portable_start.sh)